 - Children will be matched with approved adopters who can offer them a stable and permanent home.
-Help and support will be provided to achieve a successful and lasting placement. - Approved adopters will be given clear information about the matching, introduction and placement process, as well as any support to facilitate this that they may need. - Before a match is agreed, adopters will be given full written information to help them understand the needs and background of the child.
-They will have an opportunity to discuss this information with the child's Social Worker, including the implications for them and their family and will be offered a meeting with the person responsibility for completing the child's adoption health assessment. - Adopters will be invited to a Child Appreciation Day for each child if that child is looked after by Together for Children Sunderland or looked after by another local authority who conduct such meetings. - There will be access to a range of multi-agency support services before, during and after adoption.
+Help and support will be provided to achieve a successful and lasting home. - Approved adopters will be given clear information about the matching, introduction, and placement process, as well as any support to facilitate this that they may need. - Before a match is agreed, adopters will be given full written information to help them understand the needs and background of the child.
+They will have an opportunity to discuss this information with the child's Social Worker, including the implications for them and their family and will be offered a meeting with the person responsible for completing the child's adoption health assessment. - Adopters will be invited to a Child Appreciation Day for each child over the age of 2 years if that child is cared for by Together for Children Sunderland or cared for by another local authority who conduct such meetings. - There will be access to a range of multi-agency support services before, during and after adoption.
 Support services will include practical help, professional advice, financial assistance where needed and information about local and national support groups and services. - Adoptive parents will be involved in discussions as to how they can best maintain links, including contact, with birth relatives and significant others identified in the Adoption Support Plan.

-Adoptive parents will be supported in working with the child's contact plan.
+Adoptive parents will be supported in working with the child's contact plan. - Adoptive parents will be encouraged to keep safe any information provided by birth families via agencies and to provide this to the adopted child age appropriately throughout their lives.
+Support to enable adoptive parents to discuss their adoption journey with the child will be available from the Adoption Service.

-- Adoptive parents will be encouraged to keep safe any information provided by birth families via agencies and to provide this to the adopted child age appropriately from placement onwards.
-Support to enable adoptive parents to discuss their adoption journey with the child will be available from the Adoption Service. - Adoptive parents whose adopted child has decided to explore their birth heritage will be supported to deal with the impact of this decision. - Where there are difficulties with the placement, or the adoption breaks down, the agencies involved will cooperate to provide support and information to the adoptive parents and the child without delay. - Adoptive parents will be informed of their right to make representations and complaints.
+- Adoptive parents whose adopted child has decided to explore their birth heritage will be supported to deal with the impact of this decision. - Where there are difficulties within the family, the agencies involved will cooperate to provide support and information to the adoptive parents and the child without delay. - Adoptive parents will be informed of their right to make representations and complaints.